 If the interest rate is low and you prefer stability, then you should choose a fixed interest rate.
 If interest rates are declining and you feel like you can pay off your loans rather quickly, then choose a variable interest rate.

-Keep in mind, that you can always refinance private student loans with r rates into a fixed-rate loan.
+Keep in mind, that you can always refinance private student loans with variable rates into a fixed-rate loan.